devsisters/XLSXasJSON.jl/docs/src/tutorial.md

 }]
 ```

-It can has as many layers as you want
+It can has as many nests as you want

 | /a/b/c/d/e/f|
 | ---------------|